huggingface/blog/phi2-intel-meteor-lake.md

   pipe = pipeline("text-generation", model=model, tokenizer=tokenizer)
   results = pipe("He's a dreadful magician and")
 ```
+* The `group_size` parameter will define the group size to use for quantization,  the recommended value is `128`, while `-1` will results in per-column quantization.
+* The `ratio` parameter controls the ratio between 4-bit and 8-bit quantization.
+If set to 0.8, it means that 80% of the layers will be quantized to `int4` while 20% will be quantized to `int8`.

+Smaller `group_size` and `ratio` values usually improve accuracy at the sacrifice of the model size and inference latency.

 The entire notebook with text generation examples is [available on Github](https://github.com/huggingface/optimum-intel/blob/main/notebooks/openvino/quantized_generation_demo.ipynb).